 If you don’t want people to be redirected after adding products to the cart, then there are plenty of alternatives.
 The ‘Cart’ widget includes a ‘Checkout’ button.
 If you’re not using the Cart widget, just add a ‘CHECKOUT NOW’ button or link underneath your WooCommerce product order form.
 You can see this in action at the bottom of our order form demo page:

 Add multiple payment gateways

 Your WooCommerce order form will make more sales if you provide a choice of payment methods.
-Some customers like to pay online via PayPal, some prefer credit or debit card, and others want to pay later via invoice.
+Some customers like to pay online via PayPal, and some prefer credit or debit card.
+Others want to pay later via invoice.

 WooCommerce lets you add as many payment methods as you like.
-This includes PayPal, credit card (via a payment processor such as Stripe), and offline payment options such as Cash on Delivery or Cheque.
+This includes PayPal, credit card (via a payment processor such as Stripe).
+It also includes offline payment options such as Cash on Delivery or Cheque.
 Use Payments section of the official WooCommerce documentation to set them up.

 It’s not immediately obvious how to set up payment by invoice.
 However, it’s actually really easy.
-Just choose ‘Cash on delivery’, ‘Cheque’ or ‘BACS’, rename it to ‘Pay By Invoice’ and change the wording to instruct customers to add their invoice details.
+Just choose ‘Cash on delivery’, ‘Cheque’ or ‘BACS’, rename it to ‘Pay By Invoice’ in the WooCommerce checkout settings.
+Change the wording to instruct customers to add their invoice details.